All Practice Exams

 4The executive team wants HR to reduce headcount by 15% while maintaining productivity.
 What demonstrates the BEST use of navigation competency?

-D.Delegate the entire process to outside consultants without HR involvement
+D.Hand the reduction process entirely to outside consultants to keep HR neutral

 Explanation: Navigation competency involves guiding the organization through difficult decisions while considering multiple factors.
 Using data-driven analysis and proposing alternatives demonstrates strategic thinking and positions HR as a business partner rather than just an order-taker.